data-abhishek/git-contribution-guide/README.md

-# Forking a GitHub Repository and Making Local Changes with VS Code and Git Bash
+# Forking a GitHub Repository and Making Local Changes with VS Code Terminal

-This guide outlines the process of forking a GitHub repository, cloning it to your local system, making changes using Visual Studio Code (VS Code), and then pushing those changes to your forked repository.
+This guide outlines the process of forking a GitHub repository, cloning it to your local system, making changes using the integrated terminal in Visual Studio Code (VS Code), and then pushing those changes to your forked repository.

 ## Step 1: Fork the Repository on GitHub